Othman Abdul

-Dato' Wira Othman bin Abdul (born 7 July 1963) is a Malaysian corporate and political figure.
+Othman bin Abdul (born 7 July 1953) is a Malaysian corporate and political figure.
 He was the Member of the Parliament of Malaysia for the constituency of Pendang, Kedah.
 He held the seat for three times; from 1986 to 1999, from 2002 to 2004, and again from 2013 to 2018.
 He is a member of the United Malays National Organisation (UMNO) in Malaysia's previous governing Barisan Nasional (BN) coalition.

 Othman was appointed as an Independent non-executive director for the KSK Group Berhad (previously known as Kurnia Asia Bhd) on 13 April 2004.
 He is also the Chairman of the Nominating and Remuneration Committee and he is also appointed as one of the members of the Audit Committee.

 Education

 Othman Abdul was a former student from the National University of Malaysia.
 He studied science, majoring in sociology.
 After graduating in 1978, he worked as an officer in the Family Planning Board and the Kedah State Development Corporation.
 From 1980 to 1983, he was the Assistant District Officer of Pendang.